switz/gamehendge/README.md

 A friend of mine shoots a lot of drone photography.
 He wanted a simple tool that he can use in the field to quickly map image exif GPS data to a map so he can be sure no photos corrupted before heading home.

-Visit https://saewitz.com/gamehendge to use this application.

 Click "Choose Files" and select multiple images w/ exif data.
 It'll place red dots onto the map.
 Refresh the page if you want to start fresh.

+Visit https://saewitz.com/gamehendge to give it a swirl.

 #### Screenshot